mono/monodevelop/README.md

 When developing generally use (c)

-The build is performed against the MonoDevelop binaries we depend on in dependencies/..., which have been snarfed from MonoDevelop installs.
+The build is performed against the MonoDevelop binaries we depend on in dependencies/... which have been copied from MonoDevelop installs.